TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

 electronegativity (EN) space (real OQMD data) or a PCA projection (synthetic fallback).
 Blue diamonds are the 25 initial seed materials;
 coloured circles are the queried batches (plasma colourmap, dark purple = early, bright yellow = late).
-The concentration of queries in the electropositive EN 0.8–2.0 range reflects LCB targeting the most predicted-stable region.
+For this run, queries concentrate at the *electronegative* end of the space — rows of points at EN ≈ 2.0, 2.2, 2.6, 3.0, 3.2, 3.5, and 4.0 — rather than the electropositive 0.8–2.0 range, which is instead where most of the 25 seed diamonds sit; only a handful of queried points fall below EN ≈ 1.5.

 **Right panel** — grid-based exploration metrics over a 12 × 12 bin grid
 on the 2-D EN/PCA space.  **Coverage** (blue line): cumulative fraction of non-empty pool grid cells visited.  **Batch novelty** (orange bars): fraction of each batch landing in cells not yet visited.
-Novelty is high early and declines as grid cells fill up; coverage grows but never saturates, consistent with a greedy policy concentrating queries on predicted-stable compositions rather than spreading uniformly.
+Novelty is high early (spiking to 100% around step 5, with a second burst to ≈ 75% shortly after) and mostly declines thereafter, with occasional later bursts back up to 25–50% (around step 35 and again near step 85) as acquisition occasionally revisits sparser cells.
+Coverage climbs steadily from ≈ 26% to ≈ 80% by step 85, then plateaus for the remaining ~15 steps — saturating well below full coverage rather than continuing to grow, consistent with a greedy policy that keeps concentrating queries on a predicted-stable subregion rather than spreading uniformly.

 Discovery rate vs random baseline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~